Talento de Barrio Tour: Background

 By 2009, Barrio Fino, Barrio Fino en Directo and El Cartel: The Big Boss, sold over 7 million of copies worldwide and also the top selling Latin albums in the United States of 2005, 2006 and 2007.
 Talento de Barrio was a box office success in Puerto Rico, breaking records in attendance.
 The soundtrack was commercial success and was quickly certified platinum in the United States and gold across Latin America.

 Reception

 During the first leg of the tour in the United States, Yankee performed in smaller venues than his previous tour, the Big Boss Tour, which consisted of larger arenas but received mixed responses from the audiences.

 In 2009, at the concert held in Colombia with Aventura, an attendance of over 30,000 fans was reported, while in Santo Domingo, an attendance of around 60,000 fans was reported.
 In Cordoba, attendance was reported of over 10,000 fans.
 In Chile, attendance was more than 25,000 fans.
 In Neuquen, Argentina attendance was 18,000.
-In Atofagasta, Chile, was around 12,000.
+In Antofagasta, Chile, was around 12,000.
 The overall attendance of the second leg was 300,000 fans.